Debug the Application

 Use Core Dumps if you have set the

 agl-develfeature.
 Core Dumps are obviously more suited for post-mortem analysis.
-For features, see the “Initializing Your Build Environment” section.
+For features, see the “Initializing Your Build Environment” topic.

-For information on how to remotely debug the application using XDS from within an IDE, see the “Debug using
+For information on how to remotely debug the application using XDS from within an IDE, see the “Using an IDE” section.

 In order to use third-party debugging tools, you need to include the tools in the target image.